 History

-Everard Energy Limited, formerly named HH LAPS Limited, was purchased from Avista Capital Partners in December 2019 by John Martin, Patrick Kennedy, Simon Lunn and Simon Tortike who were the former management team of Hansa Hydrocarbons.
-HH LAPS was a wholly-owned UK subsidiary of Hansa Hydrocarbons, a private company founded in 2007 to pursue a strategy of developing stranded gas assets in the Southern Permian Basin of NW Europe.
+Everard Energy Limited, formerly named HH Laps Ltd, was purchased from Avista Capital Partners in December 2019 by John Martin, Patrick Kennedy, Simon Lunn and Simon Tortike who were the former management team of Hansa Hydrocarbons.
+HH Laps was a wholly-owned UK subsidiary of Hansa Hydrocarbons, a private company founded in 2007 to pursue a strategy of developing stranded gas assets in the Southern Permian Basin of NW Europe.
 Avista Capital Partners provided an initial funding of $100 million in July 2008.
 In 2013 Hansa Hydrocarbons purchased the interests in the Malory, Lancelot and Guinevere fields from Noble Energy.
-With the exception of its UK subsidiary (HH LAPS), Hansa Hydrocarbons was sold to Discover Exploration in 2018.
+With the exception of its UK subsidiary (HH Laps), Hansa Hydrocarbons was sold to Discover Exploration in 2018.

 Board